me-matt/mattwaldron.me/content/pages/resume/about-me.md

 order: 1
 ---

-Hi, I'm Matt.
-I enjoy working through problems and finding the best solutions that seem to fall out of a problem space.

-I spend free time with family and friends, and learning, lots of learning.
-Digesting new ideas and patterns of thinking and applying those to other domains is my biggest hobby.
+I enjoy solving problems, especially engineering problems.
+Understanding how things work is my biggest hobby.

-Being an external thinker, I often talk through ideas with friends to evolve my understanding of the world.
+My free time is usually spent with family and friends, and learning as much as possible.
+Being an external thinker, I like to talk through ideas to help evolve them.

 A continuous advocate of life-long learning and mental well-being.

-I'm also keen on board sports.
+Though, I'm also keen on board sports.

 - Continuous learner
 - Inclusive